 “K-State Office Park allows us to partner with the university and entrepreneurial-minded faculty, students and industry.
 From here, we can collaborate with researchers and industry.
 K-State Office Park puts us in the middle of diverse academic resources.”

 — Dr. Kelly Lechtenberg ’87, owner, Veterinary and Biomedical Research Center, Inc., 1800 Kimball Ave.

 K-Site has one mission: to strengthen and advance Kansas State University.
 It encompasses the KSU Foundation’s master-planned, commercial office and research developments adjacent to K-State’s main campus and the National Bio- and Agro-defense Facility (NBAF) in Manhattan, Kansas.
-The K-State Office Park, K-State Research Park, and K-Labs provide state-of-the-art commercial real estate for partners who enhance academics and research on campus, contribute industry expertise, promote regional and international collaborations, access student talent, and align with the university’s land-grant mission.
+The K-State Office Park, K-State Research Park, and K-Labs provide state-of-the-art co-location opportunities for partners who enhance academics and research on campus, contribute industry expertise, promote regional and international collaborations, access student talent, and align with the university’s land-grant mission.

 K-Site properties are where cutting-edge innovation develops among diverse campus and industry partners.

 How do the K-Site properties advance Kansas State University?

 Each partner tenant supports at least one of three initiatives: to enhance the educational experience at K-State, support research and instruction innovations, and/or serve as a technical supplier to the university.